tingerrr/hydra/doc/chapters/2-guide/1-intro.typ

   `...`,
 ).join([ #sym.arrow ]))

-If Hydra is used to query for level 2 headings it will only do so within the bounds of the closest level 1 headings.
+If HYDRA is used to query for level 2 headings it will only do so within the bounds of the closest level 1 headings.
 In principle, elements other than headings can be used (see @custom), as long as their semantic relationships are established.